Photo credit: Tourism Vancouver

-7. Mountain biking in the North Shore
+7. Mountain Biking on the North Shore

 Nothing like getting air and getting dirty to experience the best of Vancouver's North Shore.
 Find the best mountain biking trails.

-8. Walk around Canada Place
+8. Walk Around Canada Place

 Downtown’s Canada Place is simply a great place to relax and watch the cruise ships glide into the city, or walk the Canadian Trail.
 Plus, the photo-ops starring Stanley Park and the North Shore mountains are fantastic.

 Vancouver's art galleries never cease showcasing some of the most cutting-edge art in the country, many of them are free to browse.
 Try the Contemporary Art Gallery, or stroll down South Granville Street, aka “gallery row.”

 Staying at The Fairmont Hotel Vancouver might cost a pretty penny, but it doesn't cost a cent to check out "the Grand Lady," which has become a verifiable tourist destination for its distinctive history and architecture.

 Is someone in the family getting ready to apply to college?
 Take a tour of the University of British Columbia - it's one of the most beautiful campuses in the country.

 13. Gaze at the Stars at GMS Observatory